 - Be characteristic of the main water mass or distinct hydrologic areas.
-For example, not taken within a mixing zone, side channel, tributary, or stagnant back water, etc. - Be reported in standard units recommended in the relevant approved method and that conform to Rule 2 or can be directly compared or converted to units within Rule 2. - Have been collected and analyzed under a QA/QC protocol equivalent to or more stringent than that of DEQ or the USGS.
+For example, not taken within a mixing zone, side channel, tributary, or stagnant backwater, etc. - Be reported in standard units recommended in the relevant approved method and that conform to Rule 2 or can be directly compared or converted to units within Rule 2. - Have been collected and analyzed under a DEQ accepted QA/QC protocol.
 Data collection protocols (QAPP and SOP, as apply) should accompany the data. - All laboratory analyzed parameters (not in situ) must be analyzed pursuant to the rules outlined in the Environmental Laboratory Accreditation Program Act, Ark.
-Code Ann. § 8-2-201 et seg.
-The name and location of the laboratory should accompany the data. - Be accompanied by precise collection metadata such as time, date, stream name, parameters sampled, and sample site location(s), preferably latitude and longitude in either decimal degrees or degrees, minutes, seconds. - Be received in either an Excel spreadsheet or compatible format not requiring excessive formatting by DEQ, preferably in the template provided by DEQ. - Have been collected within the period of record for the current assessment cycle.
+Code Ann. § 8-2-201 et seq.
+The name and location of the laboratory should accompany the data. - Be accompanied by precise collection metadata such as time, date, stream name, parameters sampled, and sample site location(s), preferably latitude and longitude in either decimal degrees or degrees, minutes, seconds. - Be received in either a Microsoft Excel spreadsheet or compatible format not requiring excessive formatting by DEQ, preferably in the template provided by DEQ. - Have been collected within the period of record for the current assessment cycle.